UncleClapton/GamepadViewer-PurpleWhiteSkin/README.md

 ## How To Use

-This skin is a style mod which overrides the White PS4 skin of Gamepad Viewer.
-It utilizes the "Edit CSS" feature of GPV to
+This skin is a style mod which overrides parts of the white PS4 skin with edited versions found in the svgs directory of this repo.

 ### Basic setup